gitlabhq/gitlabhq/doc/user/discussions/index.md

 supports [Markdown] and [quick actions] as if replied from the web.
 Note that this adds an additional comment, but does not create a discussion.

-## Resolvable discussions
+## Resolvable comments and discussions

 > **Notes:**
 > - The main feature was [introduced][ce-5022] in GitLab 8.11.
 > - Resolvable discussions can be added only to merge request diffs.

 Discussion resolution helps keep track of progress during planning or code review.

+Every standard comment or discussion thread in merge requests, commits, commit diffs, and snippets is initially displayed as unresolved.
+They can then be individually resolved by anyone with at least Developer access to the project or by the author of the change being reviewed.

-Resolving comments prevents you from forgetting to address feedback and lets you hide discussions that are no longer relevant.
+The need to resolve all standard comments or discussions prevents you from forgetting to address feedback and lets you hide discussions that are no longer relevant.

 !["A discussion between two people on a piece of code"][discussion-view]

-Comments and discussions can be resolved by anyone with at least Developer access to the project or the author of the merge request.

 ### Commit discussions in the context of a merge request